 Recently, I had the experience of a wonderful theological discussion with a Protestant repairman who came to our house.

-In the course of it, we realized how much we agreed on the truths dividing our culture and their foundation in divine Revelation.
+In the course of it, we realized how much we agreed on the truths that divide our respective Christian cultures and their foundation in divine Revelation.

 This occasion followed shortly after a visit to Birmingham, Ala., by the papal preacher, Franciscan Father Raniero Cantalamessa, who was enthusiastically received by students at Samford University’s Beeson Divinity School, which is Baptist.

 Both incidents have highlighted for me the increasing divide between those seeking to remain faithful to the Gospel and to Christ and those Christians, both Catholic and non-Catholic, for whom citizenship in the world is evidently more important than citizenship in the Kingdom.

 For Catholics, the initial visible rupture was certainly Pope Paul VI’s 1968 encyclical on birth control, Humanae Vitae (On the Regulation of Birth).
 Its public rejection by many theologians, clergy and laity continues to the present day.
 However, their protests were, and are, merely the external expression of a pre-existing theological divide.

 By 1968, many dogmatic theologians had imbibed the theological methods of Karl Rahner’s transcendental Thomism (more Kant and Heidegger than Aquinas) and Bernard Lonergan’s inductive method in theology (experience in dialogue with ever-new selves and circumstances).